Chapters | Links |

 95 #95

 Taking a break on the trail.
-“Was this our trail?”, we wondered as it disappeared into the clouds above.
-Nobody knew for sure.
+“Is this our trail?”, we wonder as it disappears into the clouds above.
+Nobody knows for sure.

 95 #96

-This was Beyul Pemako, “Hidden Land of the Blossoming Lotus”.
+This is Beyul Pemako, “Hidden Land of the Blossoming Lotus”.

 95 #97

-Left to Right: Todd and Troy pose with our senior porter – Puntsok.
-We had another 1,000 feet to climb to gain the PungPung La pass.
+Todd Gillenwater (left) and Troy Gillenwater (right) pose with our senior porter – Puntsok (middle).
+We have another 1,000 feet to climb to gain the PungPung La pass.
 Punstok’s eyes avoid the camera.

 95 #98